Immortalise/Immortalise.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I’m a first-year Ph.D student at UCSB, fortunately advised by Prof. [William Wang](https://sites.cs.ucsb.edu/~william/) and Prof. [Wenbo Guo](https://henrygwb.github.io/).
-Previous, I have spent time at Microsoft, advised by Prof. [Jingdong Wang](https://jd92.wang/) and Prof. [Xing Xie](https://www.microsoft.com/en-us/research/people/xingx/).
+Previous, I have spent time at Microsoft, advised by Prof. [Jindong Wang](https://jd92.wang/) and Prof. [Xing Xie](https://www.microsoft.com/en-us/research/people/xingx/).

 My current research interest lies in the development of trustworthy AI systems and evaluation of foundation models.